baryhuang/company-os/README.md

     I --> G
     J --> G
 ```
 **Record** — Send a voice memo to Telegram, drop a Zoom meeting recording, or any audio file.
-Get a transcript back with speaker labels in under a minute.
+Get a transcript back with speaker diarization (speaker labels) in under a minute.
+Works with any language — auto-detected.

 **Structure** — AI processes transcripts into your company's knowledge dimensions.
 Not a fixed template — the dimensions emerge from your actual conversations.
 A healthcare startup ends up with `market/`, `validation/`, `regulatory/`.
 A fintech startup gets `compliance/`, `partnerships/`, `unit-economics/`.
 Your company, your structure.